-Microsoft’s latest Windows 11 22H2 brings a number of new features and improvements.
-And with regular windows updates company patches recent security issues, and bugs and optimize overall system performance.
+Microsoft’s latest Windows 11 23H2 brings a number of new features and improvements.
+With regular Windows updates company patches recent security issues, and bugs and optimizes overall system performance.
 But still, sometimes you may experience startup problems, windows 11 won’t boot or the computer freezes at startup or the PC restart automatically and more.
-There are a number of reasons from system file corruption to update bugs, virus malware infection to outdated drivers or disk drive errors that cause startup problems on windows 11.
+There are a number of reasons from system file corruption to update bugs, virus malware infection to outdated drivers or disk drive errors that cause startup problems on Windows 11.
 Here in this article, we have a few effective solutions apply to Fix Common Windows 11 problems and get your system back to its best.

 - Press Windows key + I and select settings from the context menu,

 - Select Windows Update then hit the check for updates button,